 “Knowledge” is becoming less centralized, more accessible, and viewed as a collective agreement based on social review (Greenhow & Gleason, 2014).
 As access to information increases, I view my role in the classroom not as the “deliverer” of knowledge but rather a “facilitator” for exploring knowledge.
 Although students use technology frequently and are often referred to as “digital natives” (Prensky, 2001), the Education Center for Analysis and Research (ECAR) 2011 report suggests student tech use is broad, not deep.
 Moreover, ECAR suggests students still need support to use technology in a meaningful way.
 Therefore, in my courses, I aim to provide a working model for using digital and social media to develop personal learning networks and foster lifelong learning.

-- Behavioral Research I
+- Behavioral Research I (Course Materials)

 - Introduction to Experimental Psychology